kiitoxd/amasyt/README.md

-# Portfolio Website
+#my portfolio :)

-Welcome to my Portfolio Website repository!
-This project showcases my skills and projects as a DevOps Engineer.
+This project showcases my skills and projects as both DevOps and web developer.

 ## Features
 - Responsive design